koureasstavros/TheLittleBaby/README.md

 ## ⚙️ Parameters

 These hyperparameters collectively define the training process, where a model's architecture—specified by its depth (n_layers), width (n_emb), attention span (n_ctx), and attention mechanism (n_heads, head_size)—is optimized over a set number of num_epochs using a specific batch_size and learning rate (lr), with dropout applied to improve generalization.

+- **c_tokenizer**

+  - What it is: Strategy for tokenizing sequences.
+  - Size: While it doesn’t directly affect parameter count, it does influence model size due to differences in vocabulary structure.
+  - Speed: While it doesn’t directly affect parameter count, it does influence model speed due to differences in vocabulary structure.
+  - Quality: When texts contain errors, it can negatively affect training and inference quality.

 - **c_sequence**